Eliot D. Prescott

-Eliot Dalton Prescott (born January 21, 1965) is an American lawyer and Judge on the Connecticut Appellate Court.
+Eliot Dalton Prescott (born January 21, 1965) is an American lawyer and former judge on the Connecticut Appellate Court.

 Education

 Prescott was born on January 21, 1965, in New Bedford, Massachusetts.
 He earned his Bachelor of Arts in political science from the University of Massachusetts at Amherst in 1988.
 He received his Juris Doctor from the University of Connecticut School of Law in 1992, graduating with high honors.

 Legal career

 After graduating law school, Prescott served as the law clerk to the Honorable David M. Borden on the Connecticut Supreme Court.
 He also worked as an associate in the Washington, D.C. office of the law firm Fulbright & Jaworski.

 In 1994, he returned to Connecticut where he served as an Assistant Attorney General in the Office of the Attorney General.
 In 2001, he became the Department Head of the Special Litigation Department within the Office of the Attorney General, where he supervised lawyers, accountants, paralegals and other support staff.
 During his tenure as an Assistant Attorney General, he represented the State of Connecticut in complex litigation matters in state and federal court, and argued more than 25 appeals in the Connecticut Supreme Court, Appellate Court and the United States Court of Appeals for the Second Circuit.

 From 1998 to 2015, he was an Adjunct Professor of Law at the University of Connecticut School of Law, where he taught administrative law.